KunchapuGowriSai/LIVE-CODE-EDITOR/README.md

 4. Write JavaScript code in the JavaScript section.
 5. The output will be displayed in the right section in real-time.

-## Example

-Here's a basic example of how to use the live code editor:

-1. In the HTML section, you might add:

-    ```html
-    <button onclick="run(this)">Click Me</button>
-    ```

-2. In the CSS section, you might add:

-    ```css
-    button {
-        background: red;
-        color: white;
-        padding: 10px 25px;
-        font-size: 18px;
-        border-radius: 5px;
-        border: none;
-    }
-    ```

-3. In the JavaScript section, you might add:

-    ```javascript
-    function run(x) {
-        x.style.background = "black";
-    }
-    ```

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Make sure to follow the existing code style and include relevant tests.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, please feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, please feel free to reach out to me at [kunchapugowrisai143@gmail.com](mailto:kunchapugowrisai143@gmail.com).

 ---